ethereum-optimism/OPerating-manual/manual.md

 A Joint House governance proposal is **approved** if it satisfies the following minimum vote thresholds:

-- **Joint House Quorum:** The minimum number of votes required to be cast in connection with a Hoint House proposal is 30%.
+- **Joint House Quorum:** The minimum number of votes required to be cast in connection with a Joint House proposal is 30%.
 A quorum (calculated as the percentage of votes cast / eligible voters) is calculated for each stakeholder group and then multiplied by the weight of the stakeholder group to arrive at a joint house quorum.
 Each stakeholder group makes up 16.67% of the weighted Citizens’ House vote.
 Both the Token House and the Citizens’ House have a 50% weight in a Joint House quorum.

 - **Joint House approval threshold:** The minimum number of votes required to be cast in favor of approving a proposal.
 An approval rate (calculated as the percentage of yes/no votes) is calculated for each stakeholder group and then multiplied by the weight of the stakeholder group to arrive at a Joint House approval rate.
 Each stakeholder group makes up 16.67% of the weighted Citizens’ House vote.
 Both the Token House and the Citizens’ House have a 50% weight in a joint house approval.